Neymar to make World Cup bow as Germany launch campaign - Journal du Cameroun

 Sunday’s first game sees 2014 World Cup surprise package Costa Rica take on Serbia in Samara.

-The Central Americans topped a group including Uruguay, Italy and England last time to reach the quarter-finals, and this time are in Brazil’s group.

-Away from the football, a taxi driver ploughed into pedestrians on a pavement near Red Square in Moscow on Saturday, injuring at least seven people.
+Away from the football, Russian authorities said a taxi driver who ploughed into pedestrians on a pavement near Red Square in Moscow on Saturday, injuring at least seven people, had been suffering from exhaustion.

 The driver said he ran from the scene because he feared he would be beaten to death.